txtatech/forthttp/README.md

 This will start the web server, which will listen on localhost:8080 by default.

-Now you have the Forth Web Interpreter up and running, ready to accept Forth commands through the web interface or the HTTP API.
+Now you have the Forthttp up and running, ready to accept Forth commands through the web interface or the HTTP API.

 **More On QR Code Integration:
 **

-One of the notable features of the Forth Web Interpreter is its QR Code integration.
+One of the notable features of the Forthttp is its QR Code integration.
 The application allows you to generate QR Codes that, when scanned, could direct users to a specific set of pre-loaded Forth commands.
 This functionality also enables dynamic loading and execution of JavaScript, providing a unique and interactive user experience.

 **To utilize the QR Code integration:
 **